Symbiote 5 months ago

 they were mostly ineffective tariffs, in the "tried so hard and got so far but in the end it doesn't even matter" sense, but he wasn't all talk

-• m3047 an hour ago
+• m3047 5 months ago

 Trump killed the Trans Pacific Partnership.